Clarity

 Summary

 A favicon takes ten minutes to add and makes your site look finished, trustworthy, and professional in browser tabs, bookmarks, and Google's search results.
-Generate a full favicon package, upload the files, and add the HTML — then verify it with the Clarity SEO audit.
+Generate a full favicon package using RealFaviconGenerator, upload the files, add the HTML link tags to your <head>, and verify everything works with the Clarity SEO audit.
+Don't forget the Apple Touch Icon, Android manifest, and Safari pinned tab icon — covering all platforms ensures every visitor sees your brand, not a generic grey globe.

 Check your site's favicon status as part of a full technical SEO audit.